 All participants, who registered in March, are prefeered registered in the lecture.

-The lecture is given as block-lecture.
-The written examinations can be passed at Friday (in german or english).
+The lecture is given as an online block-lecture with the video-conference-software zoom.
+The written examinations can be passed at Tuesday 11.8.2020 from 9.00 to 10.00 as a presence-exam at the Ruhr-University of Bochum in the rooms ID 04/471 and ID 04/459.
 In the course a script is used.
-While the number of participants is limited, please register as soon as possible till 27.07.2020 at the secretary Elke Konhaeuser (firstname.lastname@example.org).
+While the number of participants is limited, please register as soon as possible till 27.07.2020 at the secretary Elke Konhaeuser (email@example.com).

 - New Dates for the shifted lecture (in winter term 2020):

-The practical exercises are given in MATLAB, in room ID 1/104 (CIP room).
+The practical exercises are given in MATLAB in the afternoon online-lectures.

 The course is awarded with the eLearning Label of the RUB for the summer-semester 2016, 2017 and 2018.
 Further the lecturer is awarded with the 18th elearning-prize of the "in-class and out-of-class" concept.